dfinity/interface-spec/spec/index.md

 The synchronous call endpoint is useful for users as it removes the networking overhead of polling the IC to determine the status of their call.

-The replica will maintain the HTTPS connection for the request and will respond once the state transitions to a terminal state.
+The replica will maintain the HTTPS connection for the request and will respond once the call status transitions to a terminal state.
 If an implementation specific timeout for the request is reached while the replica waits for the terminal state, then the replica will reply before the call completes, meaning a certificate for the call state in `unknown`, `received`, or `processing` is returned.

 The user should take the following actions for the returned certificate states: